jetify-com/devbox/docs/app/docs/devbox_examples/languages/fsharp.md

     "dotnet-sdk@latest"
   ],
 ```
 This will install the latest version of the dotnet SDK.
 You can find other installable versions of the dotnet SDK by running `devbox search dotnet-sdk`.
+You can also view the available versions on [Nixhub](https://www.nixhub.io/search?q=dotnet)

 ## Creating a new F# Project